Three killed as Afghan protests test Taliban's promise of peaceful rule - Up News Info

 “If I had stayed, I would be witnessing bloodshed in Kabul,” Ghani said in a video streamed on Facebook, his first public comments since it was confirmed he was in the UAE.

-About 5,000 diplomats, security staff, aid workers and Afghans have been evacuated from Kabul in the last 24 hours and military flights will continue around the clock, a Western official told Reuters.
+About 5,000 diplomats, security staff, aid workers and Afghans have been evacuated from Kabul in the past 24 hours and military flights will continue around the clock, a Western official told Reuters.

 “Everyone wants out,” said a member of an Afghan family after they arrived in Germany.
 “Every day is worse than the day before.
 We saved ourselves but we couldn’t rescue our families.”